 One of my favorite Julia Child quotes is; “A party without a cake is just a meeting.”
 That’s the truth if it’s ever been told.
 Just the glimpse of a big beautiful layer cake on the table and people begin gathering around knowing something delicious is in store.

-What's Special About Coconut Layer Cake
+Homemade Coconut Layer Cake Recipe

 My favorite thing about making this cake is, it must be made in advance to allow the filling ample time to soak into the cake layers.
 It makes it ideal for entertaining, and helpful to prepare desserts in advance to lower the stress level, for special gatherings and holidays.